35 Best Things to Do in Pittsburgh

 7. Virtual Experiences

-Skip the hustle and bustle of the city and instead unwind with virtual wine tastings or virtual whiskey tastings from home.
-If you’re looking for something a bit more engaging, you can learn how to mix up your favorite beverages with either online mixology classes or online coffee classes.
+Skip the hustle and bustle of the city and instead unwind with virtual wine tastings from home.
+If you’re looking for something a bit more engaging, you can learn how to mix up your favorite beverages with either online mixology classes instead.

 8. Phipps Conservatory and Botanical Gardens